HOW TO BECOME A PARTNER AGENCY

 - Is located and provides services within the 13-county area served by Tarrant Area Food Bank

-- Has provided for the needy for a minimum of three months
+- Has provided for the needy for a minimum of six months

 - Does not sell the products nor use the products to raise money for the organization